Frequently Asked Questions

 Does NOT work well with: Swiss chard, beets, cilantro.
 These varieties perform better on soil or coco coir.

-See full compatibility chart on each listing in the photos
+See the full compatibility chart in the photos on each listing.

 Are your products made in the USA?

 Our Bootstrap Farmer trays are made in the USA.
 Our Microgreen Tray Clip Labelers are designed, manufactured, and assembled in-house by us in Texas.
-Some products are sourced internationally to provide the best quality at reasonable prices.
-Though we are working towards all USA based as pricing becomes more sustainable for small businesses.
+Some products are sourced internationally to provide the best quality at reasonable prices, though we are working toward all USA-based production as pricing becomes more sustainable for small businesses.

 Can I use your products with non-Bootstrap Farmer trays?